Houston Drug Lawyer Ed Chernoff

 If you are charged with any of the following drug crimes in the Houston area, you must be informed of your rights under the law in order to avoid conviction and severe penalties:

 The State of Texas and the Federal Government investigate and prosecute the same type of drug cases.
 The State Courts have always handled the small amount drug delivery and possession cases, and these cases are typically classified as State Jail or 3rd Degree felonies.
 However, large drug cases can wind up in a Texas Criminal Court or United States District Court, depending on which investigative agency has done the investigative work.
+An experienced Houston Drug Lawyer is absolutely necessary in either Federal or State Court!

 In the past, it was rare for a Harris County prosecutor to handle a multi-kilo drug case, but there is gold in such prosecutions, both in forfeitures and State and Federal grants.
 Many large DA’s offices now have special drug crimes prosecution divisions assigned to handle the larger cases.
 It is no longer uncommon to find the local District Attorney prosecuting cases involving as much as twenty kilos of cocaine.